anoma/namada-whitepaper/namadapaper.md

 ## Privacy-Conserving Swaps

-In partnership with Osmosis-Labs, Namada will allow for private swaps between assets.
+Using the platform developed by Osmosis-Labs, Namada will allow for private swaps between assets.